tendermint/tendermint/peer/README.md

 ## Channels

 Each peer connection is multiplexed into channels.
-Each channel can optionally have an associated filter which determines whether the peer already knows of the message.
-The system is designed to be easily extensible for various applications.
 <hr />

 ### Default channel